btorpey/btorpey.github.io/content/static-omama.md

 In C this is about the best that can be done, but it can be hard to keep things straight, which can be a source of errors (like this one):

-> "mama/c_cpp/src/c/fielddesc.c:76","(warning) Assignment of function parameter has no effect outside the function.
-Did you forget dereferencing it?"
+> \[mama/c_cpp/src/c/fielddesc.c:76]: (warning) Assignment of function parameter has no effect outside the function.
+Did you forget dereferencing it?
 And here's the code:

 ~~~ c
 65  mama_status66  mamaFieldDescriptor_destroy (mamaFieldDescriptor descriptor)67  {68      mamaFieldDescriptorImpl* impl = (mamaFieldDescriptorImpl*) descriptor;6970      if (impl == NULL)71          return MAMA_STATUS_OK;7273      free (impl->mName);74      free (impl);7576      descriptor = NULL;77      return MAMA_STATUS_OK;78  }